National Trust closes stately homes but keeps parks open

 ©National Trust Images/John Millar

-Its stately homes across the region are set to close, but the National Trust is keeping its parks and gardens open free of charge.
+Its stately homes across the region are set to close, but the National Trust is keeping its parklands open free of charge.

 The trust, whose properties include Blickling Hall, near Aylsham and Oxburgh Hall, near Downham Market, said it would be closing its pay-for-entry sites including houses, cafes and shops by Friday.